misza222/misza222.github.com_old/_posts/2017-05-10-iterative-deepening-timeout.md

 Use case for [iterative deepening](https://en.wikipedia.org/wiki/Iterative_deepening_depth-first_search) is to return most complete result it is possible within a certain time constraint.

 Here is my implementation of the timer and how to handle it in Python.
-It is Unix specific as it uses BSD signals, and will not work on Windows (but works on Mac of course).
+It is Unix specific as it uses BSD signals, and will not work on Windows (but works on Mac of course as if you forgot, it's core is a fork of [Mach](https://en.wikipedia.org/wiki/Mach_(kernel)) kernel).

 {% highlight python %}
 import signal